The best sightseeing day-trip cruises on the Mosel River (Moselle) in Germany are from Cochem, Koblenz, Trier, and Bernkastel-Kues.

 Return tickets for Moselle River cruises are only marginally more expensive than one-way fares.
 On long cruises such as Cochem to Koblenz or Traben-Trarbach, the one-way fare is around €28 (return €39).
 Panorama cruises are usually around €13 for one-hour cruises or €20 for two-hour cruises.
 Children under 14 pay half the price.

 On some cruises, two may cruise for half price on an exact birthday.
 Students usually receive some discount, seniors mostly not.
 Dogs usually go for free, bicycles may add €3-4 depending on the cruise.
 KD has a long list of special fares but these are more useful on Rhine cruises.

 Tickets for the panorama cruise of KD in Cochem are easy to buy online (and usually a bit cheaper).
 However, for other cruises buy tickets from kiosks at major stops or directly on the boat.
-Tickets may be bought online too but for Kolb it is still a cumbersome process, more expensive, and requires tickets to be mailed.
+Tickets may be bought online too but for Kolb it is still a cumbersome process.

 Trains are often not an option to return from a cruise on the Moselle River.
 Koblenz, Cochem, and Trier are linked by frequent trains but the railways are not in the river valley and many of the smaller towns are only sporadically reached by public transportation.
 Buses are rare at night.

 Boat cruises are available most days on the Mosel from early April (or Easter if it falls in March) to late October.
 Weekends usually have more cruises while the lowest number of cruises are on Mondays.
 During the main season from May to September, cruises depart every day of the week.
 More interesting options, including biking and wine tastings, are also only available in the main season.